Short-Term Covid-19 Forecast for Latecomers: Introduction

-The rolling window (adaptive) scheme is important to acknowledge the dynamic nature of the pandemic and to attenuate the effects of outliers and potential structural breaks (due to, for example, more or less testing after a given period or changes in the relations between countries used as explanatory variables and the latecomer).
+The rolling window (adaptive) scheme is important to acknowledge the dynamic nature of the pandemic and to attenuate the effects of outliers and potential structural breaks (due to, for example, more or less testing after a given period, policy changes, start of vaccination campaigns countries, new variants of the virus, or changes in the relations between countries used as explanatory variables and the latecomer).
 Nonetheless, it is important to emphasize that despite this attenuation, one might expect a worsen of the forecasts a few days after a structural break as the model adapts.
 Hence, and needless to say, the use of the proposed forecasting method should be complemented with evaluations on how the pandemic is evolving.\footnote{In the case of Brazil and other less developed countries, for example, the proposed method might not anticipate the acceleration in cases and fatalities after the Covid-19 reaches areas with high urban density that lack proper sanitation.
 But as the model adapts, we expect to get more reliable forecasts under this new stage of the pandemic's evolution.}

-We apply the methodology to Brazil, and show that (so far) it has been performing very well in forecasting the out-of-sample number of cases and deaths up to the next 11 days, albeit our model and data allows us to forecast up to 14 days ahead.\footnote{So far, due to the short span of the data, we have been able to validate the forecasts of the model for only 11 days.
-We hope the model remains performing well in predicting the number of cases and deaths for 14 days ahead.} In Brazil, the number of cases used correspond to those that are detected by the health system, which is the proper measure to track if the concern is to evaluate the impact on its capacity.
+We apply the methodology to 45 different countries and present detailed results for four of them: Brazil, Chile, Mexico, and Portugal.
+The 45 countries are selected based on the following criteria: (1) must have at least six countries ahead 14 days or more; (2) has a population of at least 10 million people and (3) had at least 30,000 reported cases of Covid-19 by the end of 2020.
+We show that it has been performing very well in forecasting the out-of-sample number of cases and deaths up to the next 14 days.
+The number of cases used correspond to those that are detected by the health system, which is the proper measure to track if the concern is to evaluate the impact on its capacity.